luisdibdin/aws-terraform/README.md

 This workflow runs a terraform plan and posts the result as comment if running on a pull request.
 The output of the plan can be uploaded if using prior to the terraform apply workflow.
 The plan also outputs a detailed exitcode:

-- 0: succesfful plan with no changes
+- 0: succesful plan with no changes
 - 1: an error in the plan
 - 2: a succesfful plan with changes